Skip to main content

 Frequently asked questions

-How do I get an eSIM for the MTN network?
+How do I get an MTN eSIM or SIM card as a tourist?

 Useful links